 Unlike cp -R, if the destination folder already exists, the existing contents will be merged with the contents of the folder being copied.

-quotes are needed because of the space in the folder name.
+Copy a folder quotes are needed because of the space in the folder name.
+Note that this will merge the files into the destination:

-To also preserve the Mac resource forks, type and creator codes use:
+To also preserve the Mac resource forks, type and creator codes use (only required prior to 10.4):

 “The Borgesian meta-library contains a copy of every book ever written, but my dream-artifact is already, and always, every book ever written, on demand” - William Gibson

 cp - Copy files.

 dd - Data Duplicator - convert and copy a file.

 install - Copy files and set attributes.